rwbutler/AnimatedGradientView/README.md

 [![Swift 4.2](https://img.shields.io/badge/Swift-4.2-orange.svg?style=flat)](https://swift.org/)
 [![Reviewed by Hound](https://img.shields.io/badge/Reviewed_by-Hound-8E64B0.svg)](https://houndci.com)

 AnimatedGradientView is a UIView subclass which makes it simple to add animated gradients to your iOS app.
 It is written purely in Swift.
+[Further documentation available as part of this blog post](https://medium.com/@rwbutler/animated-gradients-on-ios-aa117551e533).

 ## Features